DIY Steel Magnetic Board for Kids That Doubles as A Dry Erase Board!

 Because I’m super proud of my study reorganization to create the craft corner with our kid’s DIY magnetic board, I want to share some pictures before it gets all messed up by my daughter!

 Here are the KALLAX shelves we bought from IKEA all filled with craft goodies!
-And beside it a rolling organizer that holds paper and other small items.

 I also added some cute wall decals I found online!
 I really like the alphabet letter decals.